evaera/RbxSync/README.md

 ### MoonScript Support
 If you have MoonScript installed on your computer (have [`moonc`](http://moonscript.org/) in your PATH), RSync can automatically compile your scripts into Lua every time you save them and instantly push them to your game in Studio.

+**Note**: MoonScript mode is experimental and may not be stable.
+Additionaly, the mixins feature is not compatible with scripts in MoonScript mode.

 **To put a script in MoonScript mode**, there must be a StringValue named "MoonScript" inside of it.
 The plugin provides several shortcuts so you don't have to do this manually:
 - If you put `.moon` at the end of your script name (e.g. `KillScript.moon`, then press the *Open in Editor* button.
 It will remove the `.moon` from the name after it's created the value.